Benzophenone

-Benzophenone is the organic compound with the formula (C6H5)2CO, generally abbreviated Ph2CO.
-It is a white solid that is soluble in organic solvents.
-Benzophenone is a widely used building block in organic chemistry, being the parent diarylketone.
+Benzophenone is a naturally occurring organic compound with the formula (C6H5)2CO, generally abbreviated Ph2CO.
+Benzophenone has been found in some fungi, fruits and plants, including grapes.
+It is a white solid with a low melting point and rose-like odor that is soluble in organic solvents.
+Benzophenone is the simplest diaromatic ketone.
+It is a widely used building block in organic chemistry, being the parent diarylketone.

+History

+Carl Graebe of the University of Königsberg, in an early literature report from 1874, described working with benzophenone.

 Uses

-Benzophenone can be used as a photo initiator in UV(Ultra-violet)-curing applications such as inks, imaging, and clear coatings in the printing industry.
-Benzophenone prevents ultraviolet (UV) light from damaging scents and colors in products such as perfumes and soaps.
+Benzophenone can be used as a photo initiator in ultraviolet (UV)-curing applications such as inks, imaging, and clear coatings in the printing industry.
+Benzophenone prevents UV light from damaging scents and colors in products such as perfumes and soaps.

 Benzophenone can also be added to plastic packaging as a UV blocker to prevent photo-degradation of the packaging polymers or its contents.
 Its use allows manufacturers to package the product in clear glass or plastic (such as a PETE water bottle).
 Without it, opaque or dark packaging would be required.

 In biological applications, benzophenones have been used extensively as photophysical probes to identify and map peptide–protein interactions.

-Benzophenone is used as an additive in flavorings or perfumes for "sweet-woody-geranium-like notes."
+Benzophenone is used as an additive in flavorings or perfumes for "sweet-woody-geranium-like notes".